 Elizabeth Wein, award-winning author of Code Name Verity.

 “For a novel of such breathtaking imagination, Black Snow Falling also has a deep sense of history and its characters are satisfyingly complex.
 It’s rare to find all three at once, let alone fused together so effectively, and in all my time as The Scotsman’s books editor (15 years and another 10 as deputy) I don’t think I ever have.
 I recommend it highly.”

 David Robinson, Literary Critic

-Liz launched the book at events at the Edinburgh International Book Festival and local independent bookshop, The Golden Hare.
+Liz launched Black Snow Falling at events at the Edinburgh International Book Festival and local independent bookshop, The Golden Hare.
 She is registered with Live Literature – you can find out how to book her for events in festivals, schools and libraries here.